 Choosing a Surgeon

 When choosing a plastic surgeon, take the time to research their qualifications and experience.
-Unfortunately, any doctor can call themselves a Cosmetic Surgeon.
 If you are considering Cosmetic or Plastic and Reconstructive surgery, ensure your surgeon of choice is a ‘Specialist Plastic Surgeon’.
 They should also be a member of The Australian Society of Plastic Surgeons (ASPS).
 This is a not-for-profit organisation that aims to maintain the highest standard of surgical practice and ethics in Plastic Surgery in Australia.

 What is a Specialist Plastic Surgeon?